le55coff33/django_blog_project/README.md

 When I was creating this project I was focused only on backend side of the project.
 I have learned how to:
 - handling request-response flow
 - dealing with Model View Template architectural pattern
-- dealing with forms
 - creating function based views and generic class based views
 - working with forms
+- extend User Model
 - handling Django's signals

 #### This project is not intended for production.

 ## Features
 1. Registration of new users
-2. Extended User Model
-3. Every logged user can:
+2. Every logged user can:
 - Add posts and comments
 - Edit and Delete their own posts and comments
-4. Flash messages (Create, Update, Delete posts and comments)
+3. Flash messages (Create, Update, Delete posts and comments)

 ## To do
 - Tests
-- Upgrade profile page
 - Ability to follow other users

 ## Getting Started